ldieper/KnockOut-Index-Investment-Dashboard/README.md

 - [x] Logic for variable index-imports (IndexName.json instead of hard values)
 - [x] Dynamic streamlit-radio for choosing between variable index-imports
-- [ ] Logic for comparison of Investment-strategy and "typical" World ETF investment
+- [ ] Logic for comparison of Investment-strategy and other "typical" investment (preparation for bachelor-thesis)
-- [ ] Dynamic UI
+- [x] Dynamic UI
 - [x] Legend for plots

 ## The investment strategy in detail